-In 2016, Eva Kong will sing Liù in Turandot for Handa Opera on Sydney Harbour, Laura in Luisa Miller and Princess Linetta in The Love for Three Oranges for Opera Australia.
+In 2016, Eva Kong sang Liù in Turandot for Handa Opera on Sydney Harbour, Laura in Luisa Miller and Princess Linetta in The Love for Three Oranges for Opera Australia.
 For the national company in 2017, she appears in Parsifal and Great Opera Hits – and takes the sopranos solos in Carmina Burana for the Melbourne Symphony.

 Born in Korea and now based in Sydney, Eva attained her Bachelor of Music at Hanyang University, South Korea - continuing her studies at Sydney Conservatorium of Music with a Graduate Diploma in Music in 2010.

 Eva has been the recipient of many awards including 1st prize in the Giacomo Lauri-Volpi International Competition (2002); Scholarship from the Vinas International Competition (2005); a semi-finalist in the Belvedere International Competition (2004) and Bilbao International Competition (2005), a finalist in the McDonald’s Operatic Aria and winner of the Special Prize at the Bel Canto Award (2011).

 Most recently Eva received a Helpmann Award Nomination for Best Female in a Supporting Role and was a Green Room Award Winner for Best Female in a Supporting Role - both in 2014 for her commanding appearance as Madame Mao in Nixon in China for Victorian Opera.